rhel-labs/learn-katacoda/sql-server-ubi/step3.md

 ### Deploying a container as a non-root user

-Now, switch user context from the root user to the non-root __rhel__ user.
+Now, switch user context from the root user to the non-root __rhel__ user so that you don't use root privileges for the podman commands.

 Recall that the __rhel__ user's password is __redhat__.